 Virgil Earp’s wife and Wyatt Earp both described him as fair-haired with Wyatt commenting on him as “long, lean, and ash blonde” according to the Tombstone Times.
 Why he is often represented with dark hair is unknown.

-The life of a gambler is somewhat nomadic.
+The life of a gambler was somewhat nomadic.
 Doc moved around quite a bit and made some enemies because of his no-nonsense personality.
-At times he was in and out of jail and a famous female companion of his, known as Big Nose Kate, was involved with busting him out of jail on one occasion.
+At times he was in and out of jail and a famous female companion of his, known as Big Nose Kate, was involved with busting him out on one occasion.

-Although legend says he left a trail of bodies behind him, there are no records of anyone killed by Doc other than Tom McLaury during the infamous O.K.
-Corral shootout and possibly Newman Clanton when riding with Wyatt Earp’s Federal Marshals to apprehend cattle rustlers.
-Wyatt and Doc had become famous pals with each of them getting involved in the struggles of other.
+Although legend says he left a trail of bodies behind him, there are no records of anyone done away with by Doc other than Tom McLaury during the infamous O.K.
+Corral fight and possibly Newman Clanton when riding with Wyatt Earp’s Federal Marshals to apprehend cattle rustlers.
+Wyatt and Doc had become famous pals with each of them getting involved in the struggles of the other.

-He was also involved in several fights in Dodge City, but no records, including local newspapers, speak of any killings.
+He was also involved in several scuffles in Dodge City, but no records, including local newspapers, speak of anyone losing their life at his hand.
 Each time he was brought up on charges, he was acquitted for self-defense.

-Doc traveled to areas in Colorado with hot springs and sulfur vapors in hopes of finding a cure for consumption, but he died in his hotel room at the Hotel Glenwood in Glenwood Springs, Colorado on November 8, 1887.
+Doc traveled to areas in Colorado with hot springs and sulfur vapors in hopes of finding a cure for consumption, but he passed away in his hotel room at the Hotel Glenwood in Glenwood Springs, Colorado on November 8, 1887.

 Whether or not they thought they were helping Doc is unknown, but his close friends, Wyatt Earp and Bat Masterson, both repeated exaggerated tales to reporters and potential authors who had no trouble adding to the stories to make their writing more sensational.
 Because of his unearned bad reputation, the family in Georgia disowned Doc.
 Only this generation has had the desire to look past the wild tales and exaggerations to discover the real truth about John Henry Holliday, D.D.S.